jhb/auditd_tools/README.md

 to translate the events to json, and have them printed line by line ([jsonl](https://jsonlines.org/))

+Use

+    sudo ausearch --start today --raw --key fsaction | ./fileaction_events.py -

+to print events as a list of file changes.
+You can provide an optional key as the second argument to `fileaction_events.py` if you haven't filtered for it already.

 ## Background

 My use case is to have a full-text search like spotlight in macOS.
 What is nice there is that